Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 Emu Oil: The gift from emus

-Emu Oil has become a popular ingredient in many cosmetic and health products, but it should be noted that any products containing it are automatically not vegan-friendly.
+Emu Oil has become a popular ingredient in many cosmetic and health products.
+But note that any products containing it are automatically not vegan-friendly.

-This is because Emu Oil is derived from fat found in Emus, an Ostrich-like flightless bird native to Australia.
-It was recently found that oil refined from the Emu’s fat was able to help people quickly regrow lost eyebrows after glaucoma treatments.
+This is because Emu Oil comes from fat found in Emus, an Ostrich-like flightless bird native to Australia.
+Some people have recently found that oil from the Emu’s fat could help people regrow lost eyebrows after glaucoma treatments.

 Recently, Emu Oil has also been recognized as having anti-aging effects and for minimizing the appearance of wrinkles by adding thickness to the skin.( sweet!!!)